 Seville may be a small city, but its narrow streets twist and turn past historical wonders that rival the biggest in the world.
 Days here are for discovering centuries-old sites – in between putting your feet up and sipping vino tinto beneath a shady orange tree.
 After dark, the city’s sultry side comes out.
 Hop from tapas bar to tapas bar before the seductive sound of stamping shoes draws you to the flamenco floor.
+With a great collection of boutique hotels, Seville is one of Europe’s best kept luxury break secrets.

 A zesty combination of old-world charisma and modern tapas culture in this lesser-known city break spot.